How to Reduce Server Load in Linux

 5. Review Most Frequent Code

 Every website and application has a set of features that are most frequently called upon by most users.
 For example, the product catalog, product details page and checkout pages are the most frequently accessed pages on an Ecommerce site.
+They need to be highly optimized otherwise they can bring down your server, by consuming too many unnecessary resources.
+Use web analytics tools to identify such pages.

 Review the back end code that goes behind the processing of requests to these pages.
 Look for loops, variables and files that can be optimized or removed, as these tend to consume a lot of memory as well as increase CPU usage.